 Online DPT Programs

-While an online program will allow you to keep living in Hawaii as you complete coursework, you won’t be completely off the hook for travel.
+While an online program may allow you to keep living in Hawaii as you complete coursework, you won’t be completely off the hook for travel.
 Some skills are simply best learned in person, which is why all “online” DPT programs are actually hybrid programs that do require some on campus skills learning during occasional trips to campus.
 When it comes to clinical placements, however, these can often be completed at placement sites in your local area – just make sure that this is possible through the programs you are considering.

 For the coursework component of the programs, there are two types of online learning formats:

-- Synchronous – deliverables, such as lectures, online chats, and other activities are completed live, requiring students to log on at specific times
+• Synchronous – deliverables, such as lectures, online chats, and other activities are completed live, requiring students to log on at specific times

 You should always contact programs directly to best learn how they are delivered.